Marines support firefighting efforts in Southern California

 |0

-This work, Marines support firefighting efforts in Southern California, by Cpl Dylan Chagnon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines support firefighting efforts in Southern California, by Sgt Dylan Chagnon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT